d4wae89d498/cscript/readme.md

 .m extension is here for a better IDE compatibility as we are using clang blocks.
 We instead experimented with GCC nested functions, but found that the flexibility of variable lifetimes was significantly reduced.

-Our long-term goal is to compile language into TinyCC-compatible, pure C code for embedded development.

 ## Class syntax